 Now that I could visualize my RFI problems in several different ways, instead of just sitting in front of the radio, I began to inspect the graphs and images to see what I could learn prior to starting the hunt.
 The first thing I could learn was that there is a start and stop time.
-That enabled all of us involved to make sure we were being hammered by the same RFI source.
+In one case, that enabled all of us involved to make sure we were being hammered by the same RFI source.
 We were… We all got on the phone at the same time, and started listening.
 At the EXACT same moment for all of is, the RFI would begin.
 We were all also running S-Meter Lite, and we had our clocks synchronized as well, this helps in removing any human bias, and we all had records of the exact start time, this ties the same source to the RFI being heard by all of us.
 The next step was a drive around, or two, to get a rough area, and then to use a handheld loop to locate the source.
-All of this data was noted in teh logs, for a later report to the FCC.
+All of this data was noted in the RFI log, for a later report to the FCC.
 To see what various sources of RFI look like as visualized by SDR, visit the RFI Signature portion of this web site.

 With just these tools I was able to decide, when to look, where to look, what tools to take with me to look, and how to proceed, once I started DFing the source.
 For instance, by using these tools, I have been able to learn the following:

 1. The RFI has a well defined start time.

 2. The RFI has a well defined end time.

 3. The RFI is being heard by at least 7 other hams.

 4. The RFI is covering a very large area, several square miles.

 5. Based on signal strength reports, the RFI source is within 1000 feet of one of the affected Amateur Radio operators, this makes it easy to locate.

 6. The RFI is more than likely a grow operation of some sort.